dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Services/Azure Queue.md

 Messages that are consumed from the queue are not immediately deleted
 However the message will not be visible in the queue for a period of time
-This time period is called visibility timeout and this enabled fault tolerance in the system
+This time period is called visibility timeout and this enables fault tolerance in the system

 To prevent the message from reappearing we need to use the function/ method that deletes the message from queue when consumed